chmodshubham/security-prototype/mtls/Readme.md

 ### 1. Certificate Generation

 - A CA certificate (`certs/ca-cert.pem`) and private key (`certs/ca-key.pem`) are generated.
-- A server key and certificate signing request (CSR) are generated.
-- The server CSR is signed by the CA, producing `certs/server-cert.pem`.
-- A client key and CSR are generated.
-- The client CSR is signed by the CA, producing `certs/client-cert.pem`.
+- Server and client certificates are signed by the CA, producing `certs/server-cert.pem` and `certs/client-cert.pem`.
+- Private keys are stored as `certs/server-key.pem` and `certs/client-key.pem`.
 - The server uses `certs/server-cert.pem` and `certs/server-key.pem` to authenticate itself.
 - The client uses `certs/client-cert.pem` and `certs/client-key.pem` to authenticate itself.
-- Both sides use the CA certificate (`certs/ca-cert.pem`) to verify each other's identity.
+- Both sides use the CA certificate (`certs/ca-cert.pem`) to verify each other's identity with full certificate chain validation.

 ### 2. Server Startup

-- The server loads its certificate and key.
+- The server loads its certificate and key with detailed certificate logging.
-- Loads the CA certificate and sets up a `tls.Config` with `ClientAuth: tls.RequireAndVerifyClientCert`.
+- Loads the CA certificate and sets up an enhanced `tls.Config` with `ClientAuth: tls.RequireAndVerifyClientCert`.
+- Configures TLS 1.2-1.3 support, secure cipher suites, and server cipher preference.
-- Listens for incoming TLS connections on `:9443`.
+- Listens for incoming TLS connections on `:9443` with connection state monitoring.

 ### 3. Client Connection

-- The client loads its certificate and key.
+- The client loads its certificate and key with certificate detail logging.
-- Loads the CA certificate and sets up a `tls.Config` with its own certificate and the CA as `RootCAs`.
+- Loads the CA certificate and sets up an enhanced `tls.Config` with mutual authentication.
+- Configures matching TLS version range and cipher suites for compatibility.
 - Connects to `localhost:9443` using `tls.Dial`, initiating the mTLS handshake.

 ### 4. mTLS Handshake

-- **ClientHello:** The client sends a `ClientHello` message.
+- **ClientHello:** The client sends supported TLS versions (1.2-1.3), cipher suites, and client certificate.
-- **ServerHello:** The server responds with a `ServerHello`.
+- **ServerHello:** The server responds with selected TLS version, cipher suite, and server certificate.
-- **Certificate Exchange:** Both server and client send their CA-signed certificates.
+- **Mutual Certificate Exchange:** Both server and client send their CA-signed certificates.
-- **Certificate Verification:** Both sides verify the peer's certificate against the CA and check hostnames.
+- **Mutual Verification:** Both sides verify the peer's certificate against the CA, validate certificate chains, and check hostnames.
-- **Key Exchange:** Both parties exchange key material to derive a shared secret.
+- **Key Exchange:** Both parties exchange key material using ECDHE for perfect forward secrecy.
-- **Finished:** Both sides confirm the handshake is complete and switch to encrypted communication.
+- **Finished:** Both sides confirm mutual authentication success and switch to encrypted communication.

 ### 5. Data Exchange

-- The client sends "Hello from mTLS client" over the encrypted channel.
+- The client sends multiple test messages: "Hello from mTLS client", "Testing mutual TLS authentication", etc.
+- Each message is encrypted using the negotiated cipher suite over the encrypted channel.
-- The server reads the message and echoes it back.
+- The server processes each message and echoes it back with timestamp and client address information.
-- The client reads and prints the server's response.
+- Both sides handle multiple message exchanges with proper timeout management.

+## TLS Configuration and Security Features

+- **TLS Versions:** TLS 1.2 and TLS 1.3 support (minimum TLS 1.2 enforced)
+- **Mutual Authentication:** Both client and server verify each other's certificates automatically
+- **Cipher Suites:** AES-256-GCM, AES-128-GCM, ChaCha20-Poly1305 for strong encryption
+- **Perfect Forward Secrecy:** ECDHE key exchange ensures session keys are ephemeral
+- **Certificate Validation:** Full chain verification against trusted CA with explicit hostname checking

 ## Real-World mTLS Scenario vs. This Prototype